SCOTLAND IN JULY – THE BEST THINGS TO SEE AND DO

 With the promise of great weather and long days, there’s no better time to experience the many lochs in Scotland.
 The most famous loch is of course Loch Ness, known for its mythical creature affectionately referred to as “Nessie”.
 But there are many other lochs (31,460 to be exact) that are just as beautiful, and you won’t have to travel too far to see one.

 When it comes to loch activities, there are places for fishing, sailing and boat tours, watersports, wildlife spotting, and much more.
 The summer months are the perfect time to visit the Water Ski Club at Loch Lomond if you’re interested in getting wet and wild.
+Wherever there is a loch, there is generally an historic castle perched on the shores or high above on the rocks overlooking the loch.
+Have a look at our round up on the best Scottish castles to visit.

 Other must-see lochs are Loch Katrine, Loch Tay, Loch Awe, Loch Etive, Loch Maree, and Loch Coruisk – just to name a few.